Black Friday is loading…

 You can use it to identify divergences, for example:

-The choice for a trader in this matter will, in an ultimate instance, depend on the trading strategy and goals.
+The choice for a trader in this matter will, in ultimate instance, depend on the trading strategy and goals.

 Traders could opt for: